-An evaluation was undertaken by the Remuneration Committee of the Managing Director's performance against his target KPIs and his 'stretch' KPIs for FY2013.
+An evaluation was undertaken by the Remuneration Committee of the Managing Director's performance against his target KPls and his 'stretch' KPls for FY2013.
 The Group's financial performance in FY2013 was outstanding, with Core EPS and Core NPAT exceeding the previous year by 17.1% and 15.1% respectively.
-As a result, the Managing Director's financial target KPIs were satisfied in full.
-In relation to the financial component of the Managing Director's 'stretch' KPIs, Core NPAT was above the threshold set for vesting, but was less than the level required for full vesting (being 6% above the budgeted Core NPAT for FY2013).
-For the non-financial target and 'stretch' KPIs (set out in table 12 above), the Remuneration Committee determined that these had all been met in full.
-As a result, the Remuneration Committee were accepted and approved by the Board.
+As a result, the Managing Director's financial target KPls were satisfied in full.
+In relation to the financial component of the Managing Director's 'stretch' KPls, Core NPAT was above the threshold set for vesting, but was less than the level required for full vesting (being 6% above the budgeted Core NPAT for FY2013).
+For the non-financial target and 'stretch' KPls (set out in table 12 above), the Remuneration Committee determined that these had all been met in full.
+As a result, the Remuneration Committee recommended that the Managing Director receive 95.2% of his total STI opportunity.
+The recommendations of the Remuneration Committee were accepted and approved by the Board.